-The city of Byblos, believed to be the oldest continuously inhabited city in the world, is a UNESCO World Heritage Site.
+Believed to be one of the oldest continuously inhabited city in the world, the city of Byblos is a UNESCO World Heritage Site.

 The Lebanese American University commissioned APT to design two new buildings: a new library and a central administration on a previously excavated site on its Byblos Campus.
-This sustainable state-of-the-art new complex is driven by LAU's strategic plan to propel the institution into the limelight within leading American Universities in the region and in the world.

 Jbeil is the place of the earliest Phoenician inscriptions, dating from 11th century BC.
 The Phoenicians, as the greatest ancient world seafarers and traders, understood the importance of an efficient and global communication system.

 APT’s design extends beyond the client initial request by adding an amphitheater nestled into the strikingly unorthodox site.
 Leveraging the difference in levels between the Campus and the excavated site, we designed the amphitheater between the two buildings with the exposed sedimentary rock as a backdrop revealing the stratification of time.